FAQ

 Do you distribute fresh and nutritious foods?

 Yes!
 Since the 1990s, practices have gradually shifted toward providing a wide variety of nourishing foods.
 At Feeding America West Michigan, our volunteers work hard to sort through all the items donated to us and discard what’s unusable, and our staff works hard to prioritize nutritious options.
-In fact, in 2020, one-third of the food we provided to our hunger-relief partners were fruits or vegetables.
-And, nearly half of the food provided by our Mobile Food Pantries is fresh produce!
+In fact, in 2023, over half of the food provided by our Mobile Food Pantries is fresh produce!

 Today, many traditional food pantries allow clients to shop as if they were at a grocery store, choosing the foods that are right for their families.
 New models like food clubs are also becoming more popular, where fruits and vegetables are as fresh as anywhere else—and “cost” fewer points than less-healthy options.